zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

 ## How are the Integrations implemented?

-In **ZenML**, an **Integration** is a simple Python class which features a `NAME`, a list of `REQIUREMENTS`, and a few helper functions, namely `check_installation` and `activate`:
+In **ZenML**, an **Integration** is a simple Python class which features a `NAME`, a list of `REQUIREMENTS`, and a few helper functions, namely `check_installation` and `activate`:

 ```python